XxAcielxX/arch-plasma-install/README.md

 ## Preparing the Disk for System

-> :warning:Be extremely careful when managing your disks, incase you delete your precious data then DON'T blame me.
+> :warning: Be extremely careful when managing your disks, incase you delete your precious data then DON'T blame me.
 Disk partitioning type (use UEFI or MBR, go according to your system).

 ## For UEFI System